QingrunZhangLab/cLD/README.md

 The outputs are the cld without interaction, this file contains 13 lines, each one represent a distance group.
 Based on these outputs, 'tests.py' could provide the test statistics and p-values for the test.

+### Sample LD value from the genotype file
+The folder called LDSampling contains the Java code to sample SNPs according to a fixed distance.
+The steps are:
+1. we filtered and separated the VCFs by populations

+2. Using the gene list to calculate their LD

+3. Generating 1000 null regions per gene.
+We use each gene block's distance and size to generate the null regions

+Also, a recheck is done to ensure all null distribution blocks have SNPs, if they do not these regions alone are regenerated.

 ### Example Input Data
 #### Example SNV file
 #CHROM  |  POS  |  ID  |  REF  |  ALT  |  QUAL  |  FILTER  |  INFO  |  FORMAT  | HG00096 |   HG00097  |  HG00099  |  HG00100  |  HG00101  |  HG00102